uSpeedo/product/docs/sms/Introduction-1.md

 ---
-sidebar_label: 'Getting Started'
+sidebar_label: 'Get Started'
 sidebar_position: 1
 ---

-# Getting Started
+# Get Started

 Short Message Service (SMS) is a messaging service that allows you to send messages to recipients in more than 200 countries and regions.
 You can perform these operations by using the SMS console or SMS APIs.